Now available in a brand-new revised edition from Shadowpaw Press

 Her grandfather’s room was at the far end of the corridor, past the library and the meditation chamber.
 Amarynth knocked gently.
 “Grandfather?
 Are you all right?”

 Amarynth opened the door and rushed in.
-Her grandfather was sitting upright in bed, eyes wide and staring, face pale in the darkness.
+Her grandfather sat upright in bed, eyes wide and staring, face pale in the darkness.
 “Leave me alone!” he cried.

 She seized his shoulders.
 “Grandfather, wake up!
 Wake up!
 It’s me, Amarynth!”